 What does an SAP exam involve?

-SAP exams vary according to the specific certification you are studying towards, however, in general, all SAP exams require a high level of writing and other assessment-related skills.
-Your ability to analyse and think logically will be tested as well as your knowledge level and understanding of SAP topics.
-All exams are based on real workplace situations, so your ability to complete the exam tasks will provide a strong indication of your ability to work in an SAP business environment.
+SAP exams vary according to the specific certification you are studying towards.
+However, all SAP exams require a high level of writing and other assessment-related skills.
+Your ability to analyse and think logically and your knowledge level and understanding of SAP topics will be tested.
+All exams are based on real workplace situations, so your ability to complete the exam tasks will indicate your ability to work in an SAP business environment.

 Common myths about SAP Certification